Daimler invests in ride-hailing firm Careem's latest funding round

-DUBAI Dubai-based ride hailing firm Careem will step up expansion into new markets after raising $150 million from investors, including German carmaker Daimler (DAIGn.DE) and Saudi Arabia's Kingdom Holding (4280.SE).
+DUBAI (Reuters) - Dubai-based ride hailing firm Careem will step up expansion into new markets after raising $150 million from investors, including German carmaker Daimler (DAIGn.DE) and Saudi Arabia's Kingdom Holding 4280.SE.

 After the fundraising, Careem, an Uber rival operating in 12 mainly Middle East countries, wants to move into new markets in North Africa, such as Tunisia and Algeria, while strengthening its position in Kuwait and Turkey, CEO Mudassir Sheikha told Reuters by telephone.